 When it came to collecting Cheerios, the Bissell Zing did quite well.
 You did need to lift up the front a tiny bit to provide sufficient clearance for the Cheerios on the flat carpet, but the Zing didn't crush them up and create any additional mess, like other models did.
 It took about three passes to satisfactorily clean the flat carpet.
 This model also did well on the fluffy carpet, mainly collecting the cereal and not pushing it around.

 The Zing finished out this metric with an average performance in out oatmeal collection test.
 The Bissell Zing simply couldn't get all of the oatmeal in some areas of the flat carpet, leaving behind residual oats after over 13 passes.
 In addition, a ton of oats fell out when we turned the vacuum off and tapped it on the ground.
 It did about the same on the fluffy carpet, doing a decent job after 10 passes.
 However, there were still oats trapped deep in the fibers of the carpet that the Bissell Zing lacked the suction power to collect.

 Ease of Use

 Moving on to our next metric — Ease of Use — we compared how easy it was to transition between different floor types, clean under furniture and in close to edges, as well as testing the maximum reach of each vacuum and comparing the noise levels.
 The Bissell Zing delivered a decent performance, earning a 6 out of 10 for this metric.
-The chart below shows how this compared to the rest of the group.
+This puts it in the upper half of the group.

 The Zing makes it very easy to switch from soft to hard floors, only requiring you to step on a button on the brush head.
 This will cause two sets of bristles that will engage, preventing the vacuum from completely suctioning down to hard floors and scratching them.
 Hitting the button again will cause the bristles to retract.